Code-Institute-Submissions/vfg-95-python-hangman_AprResub/README.md

 - Test that if the user choses not to play again they are taken to the thanks for playing page
 - Test that the quit game function works at any point in the game and that the user is displayed the thanks for playing page

-## Libraries

-The game made use of the following libraries:

-- random - to allow a word to be chosen at random from the words.py file for the game
-- os - to allow the terminal to clear when called (as this is specific to the operating system terminal I do not believe it works as intended in the Heroku app however I decided to leave it in for compatibility with a computer terminal)
-- time - to allow a delay between the update of display to the user, meaning the user has more chance to read feedback
-- sys - to allow the t_print and t_input functions to work properly i.e print text with a typing effect

 ## Fixes

 I had two issues to fix with my code.